 Women generally have better memory than men, but there are some life events that can negatively affect our memory.
 Have you ever heard of or experienced “mommy brain?”

 Many women can experience brain fog and forgetfulness after giving birth and it can last for a few months.
 Women can also experience memory issues during menopause because of the lowering estrogen levels.
 Stress, anxiety, and depression can also cause temporary memory issues.
 Women are also more at risk for age-related memory loss.

 While it seems like a double-edged sword that women generally have better memories but have more moments of memory issues, there are things you can do to support your memory.

 Ashwagandha is a great way to support your brain and memory.
 It has been shown to support both immediate and general memory.
 Ashwagandha also supports better mental health, which can help improve memory.
-The antioxidant properties of this powerful herb also protect the brain against free radicals, help to reduce brain fog, enhance cognitive function, and improve memory.
+The antioxidant properties of this powerful herb also protect the brain against free radicals, help reduce brain fog, enhance cognitive function, and improve memory.

 How Long Does Ashwagandha Take To Work?

 Ashwagandha is an herb that is generally sold as a supplement or added into packaged teas.
 There are also different amounts of ashwagandha per serving, and there are different qualities.
 That being said, there are many factors that play into how long ashwagandha takes to work.

 If you take a high dose of ashwagandha, say near 6,000 mg per day, the benefits of taking a smaller dose at 1,250 mg will likely become apparent.
 The problem with taking high doses is you may experience negative side effects such as drowsiness, headaches, and upset stomach.
 While you may get a benefit from the higher dose like temporarily relieving hot flashes, it may not be worth the intense adverse reaction.